Contributor Guide

 If you can't find a specific project or aren't sure which project to file against, that's okay!
 Do your best and if the issue report needs to be migrated to a different project, a bug manager will take care of it for you.

-You can also see a list of all elementary Github projects on this page and search for projects here.
+You can also see a list of all elementary Github projects on and search for projects here.
 When you've found the project you'd like to open a new report against, open it and then select the "Issues" tab.

 Creating a New Issue Report